 Here are examples of articles on our blog that can help an early Instagram user getting started on Instagram and another one that shares insights for an intermediate level of Instagram expertise.

 Organize your ideas

 Before we start, it is important to take stock of our processes.

-Alfred Hitchcock famously said “Ideas come from everything.”
-More than bad ideas, fear the lost ideas.
+Alfred Hitchcock famously said, “Ideas come from everything.”
+More than bad ideas fear lost ideas.